mapgears/scribeui/application/workspaces/templates/OSM-GoogleStyle/README.markdown

 Requirements
 ------
-*   ScribeUI version X.X with all the demo data installed
+*   ScribeUI with all the demo data installed
 *   PostgreSQL/PostGIS
 *   OSM data to import